iCheater/expressServer/readme.md

 The goal of this project is to create an online store using a modern technological stack.
-We use express, sequelize, nunjucks.
+We use express, sequelize, redis, nunjucks.
+Soon administration panel will be migrated to vue.
 We adhere to the JSON.API standard.

 ### 1. [Install postgres](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04)